OpShin/plutus-bench/docs/installation.md

 </div>

 Plutus-Bench is currently not available via any package managers.
-Cloning the github Repo and manually installing with pip is the current recommended method.
+Cloning the github Repo and manually installing with pip is the current recommended method:

 ```bash
 # clone the plutus-bench package